 The Site Can Be Locked At Any Point

 These companies have the ability to lock your site at any point.
 If, for example, you start generating 10,000 daily users, that site is no longer profitable for Wix.
 They have to spend more resources on keeping traffic to that site.

-Instead, they may shut down access to your site, and demand that you are moved to a higher, more expensive tier.
-You may end up paying more than necessary just to have a free site.
+Instead, they may shut down access to your site and demand that you have moved to a higher, more expensive tier.
+You may end up paying more than necessary to have a free site.

 Search Engine Optimization Impact

 SEO stands for “Search Engine Optimization,” and it is the process of creating content to appear in organic search results.
-While I don’t have any proof, I suspect that creating content on a free site may have a negative impact on ranking on Google.
-One of the reasons is spammers and scammers use these sites to quickly build websites and start scams.
+While I don’t have any proof, I suspect that creating content on a free site may negatively impact Google’s ranking.
+One reason is spammers and scammers use these sites to build websites and start scams quickly.